-Section 5.J: Quarterly Financial Reports: The School shall provide quarterly financial reports to the Sponsor within thirty (30) calendar days after the close of each quarter, which schedules shall include a balance sheet and a statement of revenues and expenditures and changes in fund balances prepared in accordance with GAAP.
-For the purposes of this section, the quarterly reporting periods will be July/August/September; October/November/December; January/February/March; and April/May/June.
+Section 5.J: Quarterly Financial Reports: High-performing charter schools shall submit quarterly financial reports as provided by Florida law.
+For purposes of this section the quarterly reporting periods will be July/August/September; October/November/December; January/February/March; and April/May/June.
+The quarterly reports will be delivered to the Sponsor no later than the 25th day of the following month in the format prescribed by the Sponsor.

-Section 5.K: Evidence of Start-Up Funding: Except for instances in which an existing Charter is renewed, the School provide to the Sponsor evidence of sufficient funds for start-up costs no later than ninety (90) calendar days prior to the start of the initial school year to assure prompt payment of operating expenses associated with the opening of the School including, but not limited to, the amount of any lease payments, teacher and other staff salaries and benefits, transportation costs, etc., for the beginning of the initial school year.
+Section 5.K: Evidence of Start-Up Funding: Except for instances in which an existing Charter is renewed, the School provide to the Sponsor evidence of sufficient funds for start-up costs no later than 90 calendar days prior to the start of the initial school year to assure prompt payment of operating expenses associated with the opening of the School including, but not limited to, the amount of any lease payments, teacher and other staff salaries and benefits, transportation costs, etc., for the beginning of the initial school year.

 Section 5.L: Property Inventories: Pursuant to Rule 69I-73.002, Florida Administrative Code, the School will submit twice a year to the Sponsor a cumulative listing of all property valued over \$1,000 purchased with public funds (i.e., FEFP, grant and any other public-generated funds) and private funds.
 The report should clearly indicate what items were purchased with public funds and which ones with private funds.
 The format of this report will be provided by the Sponsor.
-Section 69I-72, Florida Administrative Code, requires the custodian of public funds to ensure a complete physical inventory of all property.
-The school should maintain a subsidiary ledger of property purchased with public funds as outlined in Section 69I-72.003, Florida Administrative Code, and have it available for review by the Sponsor.
+Rule 69I-72, Florida Administrative Code, requires the custodian of public funds to ensure a complete physical inventory of all property.
+The School should maintain a subsidiary ledger of property purchased with public funds as outlined in Rule 69I-72.003, Florida Administrative Code, and have it available for review by the Sponsor.
 For the purpose of this section, the reporting periods will be December and June or upon written request of the sponsor.

-Section 5.M: Program Cost Report: The School shall deliver to the Sponsor the School's Annual Program Cost Report for Charter Schools in the format as prescribed by the FLDOE no later than August 15th of each year.
+Section 5.M: Program Cost Report: The School shall deliver to the Sponsor the School's Annual Program Cost Report for Charter Schools in the format as prescribed by the FLDOE no later than August 15 of each year.